Registration process overview

 The validation of the organisation is triggered only if the proposal in which you are participating has been successfully evaluated for a grant agreement.
-Through this process, Central Validation Services will contact each of the participants and request to provide official supporting documents.
-The documents will be provided via Participant Register, which will remain the only communication channel between Central Validation Services and the participants.
+Through this process, the Central Validation Service will contact each of the participants and request to provide official supporting documents.
+The documents will be provided via the Participant register, which will remain the only communication channel between the Central Validation Service and the participants.
 The validation process takes place only once, except if the organisation has undergone changes which require new support documents since last time it was validated.

-The validation is always triggered automatically and linked to the participation in a selected proposal or changes in the registered data involving a need for document validation, there is no validation on-demand options, the system will trigger the event when applicable.
+The validation is always triggered automatically and linked to the participation in a selected proposal or to changes in the registered data involving a need for document validation.
+There are no on-demand validation options, the system will trigger the event when applicable.

 The registration process consists of 6 steps.
 See Registration steps for a whole explanation on how to register an organisation.

 Why registering my organisation?

 Before applying for funding, all organisations (partners) involved in the project must first be registered with the European Commission.
 When an organisation does not have legal personality, their representatives must prove they have the capacity to undertake legal obligations on behalf of the organisation and that the organisation has financial and operational capacity equivalent to that of legal persons.
 The registration is, therefore, a prerequisite for participation in any proposal.

 You can check if your organisation is already registered on the Funding & Tenders Portal page, see below how to search for organisations in the database.